-- A School of Health, Sport and Bioscience with staff and facilities to match to the wide interests and backgrounds of students. - State of the art sports facilities at the Sports Dock on Docklands campus - The largest shopping centre in Europe (Westfield Stratford City) with multiplex cinema, theatre, restaurants, cafes, and pubs, and supermarkets and high street shops. - Central London only 20 minutes away by underground and extensive transport links with all parts of London.
+- A School of Health, Sport and Bioscience with staff and facilities to match to the wide interests and backgrounds of students. - The nature of the programme at UEL and the skills, knowledge and industrial contacts of the staff mean that you will be at the 'cutting edge' of the changes happening in the industry as they occur. - State of the art sports facilities at the Sports Dock at the Docklands campus - The largest shopping centre in Europe (Westfield Stratford City) with multiplex cinema, theatre, restaurants, cafes, and pubs, and supermarkets and high street shops - Central London only 20 minutes away by underground and extensive transport links with all parts of London.